Register now to attend the Fall 2025 course offered virtually!

 Did you know that 60% of faith community members surveyed in Linn County, Oregon would seek the advice of a faith community nurse if one were available?
 Are you called to this nursing practice specialty promoting health and wellness of the mind, body, and spirit?

 The course will be ELEVEN half-day sessions held on Zoom from 8am – 1:00pm on the following Mondays and Tuesdays: October 20-21, 2025, October 27-28, 2025, November 3-4, 2025, November 10-11, 2025, November 17-18, 2025, & November 24, 2025.
-Please also save the date for our in-person graduation/dedication ceremony to honor our graduates on Sunday, November 30, 2025 from 2pm-4pm at a location in Lebanon, OR to be announced later.
+Please also save the date for our in-person graduation/dedication ceremony to honor our graduates on Sunday, November 30, 2025 from 2pm-4pm at Santiam Place in Lebanon, OR.
 All times are Pacific.

 A limited number of scholarships are available upon request for residents of Linn, Benton, and Lincoln Counties in Oregon.